Understanding Shipping and Handling: Complete Guide for 2022

 Top 4 factors that go into forming a shipping and handling strategy

 With shipping and handling being one of the most important pillars of any ecommerce business, there are many considerations to think through.
-Getting it wrong can result in abandoned carts, frustrated customers, bad reviews, and lots of dollars lost.
+Getting it wrong can result in abandoned carts, frustrated customers, a drop in sales totals, bad reviews, and lots of dollars lost.
 Here are the top factors that influence your shipping and handling structure (and pricing).

 1. Capabilities and resources

-The size of your business and the resources required and available to you directly affect your shipping and handling strategy.
+The size of your business and the resources required and available to you directly affect your shipping and handling cost model.

-If you choose to manage shipping and handling yourself, will you run operations out of your home, purchase land, lease a warehouse?
+If you choose self-fulfillment and manage shipping and handling yourself, will you run operations out of your home, purchase land, lease a warehouse?
 Your current order volume, number of SKUs, and growth projections are good places to start.